 The osseous structures of the radius relevant to the humeroradial joint include:

 Fovea articularis radii

-The fovea articularis radii is the radial articulating surface for the humerus.
-It is oval and concave and, thus, functionally defines the humeroulnar joint as a concave joint.
+The fovea articularis radii are the radial articulating surface for the humerus.
+They are oval and concave, and thus functionally define the humeroulnar joint as a concave joint.

 Oblique lunula of the radius